Center for Cybersecurity and Digital Forensics

 NSF CyberCorps® Scholarship for Service (SFS) at ASU

-The NSF CyberCorps® Scholarship for Service program provides scholarships to qualified students to address the growing need for federal information assurance professionals to protect the government's critical information infrastructure.
+The NSF CyberCorps® Scholarship for Service program provides scholarships to qualified students to address the growing need for federal information assurance (including cybersecurity) professionals to protect the government's critical information infrastructure.

 Junior and senior undergraduate, master's and PhD students who are U.S. citizens or permanent residents and have a minimum GPA of 3.25 out of 4.00 are encouraged to apply.